KavrakiLab/Ape-Gen2.0/README.md

 ### Main Workflow:

 #### Minor issues:
-- Index Variable is still not fixed properly, check `compute_anchor_tolerance` to see how it is.
 - Taxonomy on what is a macro and what is a class method must be done at some point
 - Send an e-mail to Chacon lab for the RCD file that does not want to work
 - Wrap the anchor extraction/other things that can be wrapped in the Peptide/pMHC class from the initial part up to the RCD (but also in general) and put them in the macro file, they looks ugly.